The web and the world are full of instructions. Everywhere you go, signs and people are telling you what to do.

 - Why does this matter to them?

 When you’re looking at a particular interface label or message, keep it short and focused on what the reader needs.
-(See the full list of design questions.)
+(See the full list of research questions from my book.)

 2. Be a good tour guide.